What I could have done to improve this image

 This was a very cooperative bird because it was not focused on me, it was focused on hunting and eating prey so my moving may not have scared the bird away.

 I feel that when I am culling out my “bad” images that it is important to evaluate why the image didn’t work, to mentally list things I could have done to improve the quality and composition, a form of self critique.
 I also critique the images that I feel “work” well and make a mental list about those items too.
-It might be a pain to spend the time evaluating individual images but I feel that my photography has improved because of my practising self critique.
+It might be a pain to spend the time evaluating individual images but I feel that my photography has improved because of my practicing self critique.

 Normally images that don’t work I delete right after I view them but this one I kept because it was the “kick in the butt” I needed (and still need) to pay more attention to the problems I see in the frame at the time the image is created.
+It helps me as a photographer to think about what I could have done to improve this image of the Snowy Egret.

 Mia